What is Yield Farming?

 As a result of this scenario, some have speculated that DeFi could end up self-cannibalizing.
 Ethereum’s problems, on the other hand, seem to be more likely to support other networks in the long run.
 The Binance Smart Chain, for example, has emerged as a viable alternative for yield farmers who flocked to the network to take advantage of new DeFi DApps like BurgerSwap.

 Additionally, Ethereum’s existing DeFi operators are attempting to solve the problem with their second-layer solutions for the network.
-As a result, assuming that Ethereum’s issues do not prove fatal to DeFi, yield farming will continue to exist for some time to come.
+As a result, assuming that Ethereum’s issues do not prove fatal to DeFi, yield farming will continue to exist.

 In the future, there may be more and more DeFi based platforms inherited with automated yield farming that will tend to rock the crypto globe.
 This yield farming has inspired many individuals and yet to attract many in the nearer future.